-For patients with drug-resistant epilepsy, surgery offers the best chance of achieving seizure freedom.
-At Gujarat Epilepsy & Neuro Clinic, we provide complete epilepsy surgery evaluation services to determine if surgical intervention could help you live a seizure-free life.
+For patients with drug-resistant epilepsy, surgery may offer meaningful seizure reduction or better seizure control in carefully selected patients.
+At Gujarat Epilepsy & Neuro Clinic, we provide complete epilepsy surgery evaluation services to determine if surgical intervention may help reduce seizures or improve seizure control.

-Studies show that 60-80% of carefully selected patients become seizure-free after epilepsy surgery.
-For temporal lobe epilepsy, the most common surgical condition, success rates can reach up to 85% in ideal candidates.
-This makes surgery one of the most effective treatments available for drug-resistant epilepsy.
+Studies show that many carefully selected patients become without recent seizures after epilepsy surgery.
+For temporal lobe epilepsy, the most common surgical condition, outcomes vary by epilepsy type, MRI finding, EEG localization and surgical plan.
+This makes surgery an important option for selected patients with drug-resistant epilepsy.

 If you're considering epilepsy surgery in Ahmedabad, our clinic provides the complete pre-surgical evaluation needed to determine if you're a candidate.